On the Wasserstein Geodesic Principal Component Analysis of probability measures: Experiments

 \subsection{Experiments on absolutely continuous distributions}

 We conduct a preliminary experiment on a synthetic dataset with known geodesics to verify that our algorithm, \textsc{GPCAgen} (Section~\ref{sec:GPCA_general}), accurately recovers the first two principal components.
-We then apply \textsc{GPCAgen} to 3D point clouds from the ModelNet40 dataset~\cite{wu20153dshapenetsdeeprepresentation} and to color distributions of images from the Landscape Pictures dataset~\cite{landscapepictureskaggle}.
+We then apply \textsc{GPCAgen} to 3D point clouds from the ModelNet40 dataset (\cite{wu20153dshapenetsdeeprepresentation}) and to color distributions of images from the Landscape Pictures dataset (\cite{landscapepictureskaggle}).
+An additional experiment in Appendix\ref{app:gpca_outliers} demonstrates how GPCA can be used for outlier detection.
 For these experiments, $f_\psi$ and $\varphi_\theta$ are MLPs with four hidden layers of size $128$ and an output layer of size $1$ and $d$ respectively.
 We found that setting the regularization coefficients $\lambda_I$ and $\lambda_O$ to $1.0$ ensures the algorithm works as expected in all experiments.
 A discussion of the regularization coefficients, along with details on the architecture and hyperparameters, is provided in Appendix~\ref{appendix:hyperparams}.